3 Steps To Copyright

 Note: The U.S Copyright Office filing fee goes up to $125 if you get the forms, print them, and file by mail.

-3. Deposit a Copy of the Original Work
+Copyright Step 3: Deposit a Copy of the Original Work

-Deposit a Copy of the Work
+Deposit Copy of Original Work

 The third step to registering your work and getting a copyright is to make a deposit of the work.
 If you are filing online, depositing the work means uploading a copy of it.
 By mail, a copy must be sent to the the U.S Copyright Office.